 August 11, 2011

-8/11: September 11th Ten Years Later: Concerns About Another Terrorist Attack at New Low
+8/11: Ten Years Later, Low Concerns About Another Terrorist Attack

 New York City and the rest of the nation will solemnly mark the tenth anniversary of the September 11th terrorist attacks one month from today.
 Are residents in New York City concerned about another attack?
 Worry about another assault in the city is at its lowest point since the 2001 attacks on the World Trade Center.

 Click Here for Complete August 11th, 2011 NYC NY1-Marist Poll Release and Tables

 According to this NY1-Marist Poll, 49% of New York City residents express concern about another terrorist attack.
 Included here are 17% who are very worried and 32% who are worried.
 34%, however, are not too worried, and 17% are not worried at all.

 “Although many New Yorkers remain on guard concerning another terrorist attack, others think the threat has passed,” says Dr. Lee M. Miringoff, Director of The Marist College Institute for Public Opinion.
 “There has also been significant healing in the city.
 A majority of New Yorkers say their lives have returned to normal.”